 CLICK upper box on the right to see the Press Release for this ground-breaking study.
 CLICK lower box on the right to see the entire paper as published in the Journal of Alzheimer’s Disease.

-HIGHLIGHTS FROM NEUROEM’S JUST-PUBLISHED PAPER INVOLVING TEMT TO AD PATIENTS:
+HIGHLIGHTS FROM NEUROEM’S RECENTLY-PUBLISHED PAPER INVOLVING TEMT TO AD PATIENTS:

 - AD patients were given TEMT daily “in home” by their caregivers for two months